SpellholdStudios/Darron/README.md

 - Added *darron.ini* metadata file to support AL|EN's "Project Infinity".
 - Renamed *Setup-DARRON.tp2* -> *darron.tp2* and moved it to top mod folder to support AL|EN's "Project Infinity".
-- TODO Replaced `AUTHOR` keyword with `SUPPORT`.
+- Replaced `AUTHOR` keyword with `SUPPORT`.
+- Added `README` command in tp2.
 - Added `HANDLE_CHARSETS` function to convert string entries for EE games.
 - Added `REQUIRE_PREDICATE` conditions to avoid installing the mod in inaccurate games.
 - Added component `DESIGNATED` number and "*darron*" `LABEL`.
-- Added native BG2:EE, EET, 1PP and ToBEx compatibility.
+- Added native BG2:EE, EET, 1pp and ToBEx compatibility.
 - Provided a Darron portrait for EE games.
 - Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
 The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
 Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the *override* folder.
 - ...